Highland Village, Houston

 Highland Village is a neighborhood in Houston, Texas, United States.

 Highland Village is located inside the 610 Loop in the triangle formed by Greenway Plaza, Uptown, and River Oaks.
 Highland Village is in the 77027 ZIP code.

 The first homes in Highland Village were built in the early 1950s; some of the older homes were torn down and replaced with larger homes in the 2000s.

 Nearby Houston neighborhoods include Afton Oaks, Upper Kirby, Lynn Park, Oak Estates, River Oaks, and Weslayan Plaza.
 The city of West University Place is also close to Highland Village.

 Stores in the area include Highland Village Shopping Center, H-E-B's Central Market and Rice Epicurean supermarkets.
 Shopping in Uptown and the Upper Kirby districts are nearby.

-Shopping center

-Tootsie's used to occupy space in the shopping center.
-As of September 7, 2011, Calypso is leasing some of the former Tootsie's space.